dotnet/csharplang/proposals/csharp-10.0/constant_interpolated_strings.md

 *  Default arguments of formal parameter lists ([Method parameters](../../spec/classes.md#method-parameters))
 *  `case` labels of a `switch` statement ([The switch statement](../../spec/statements.md#the-switch-statement)).
 *  `goto case` statements ([The goto statement](../../spec/statements.md#the-goto-statement)).
-*  Dimension lengths in an array creation expression ([Array creation expressions](../../spec/expressions.md#array-creation-expressions)) that includes an initializer.
+*  Dimension lengths in an array creation expression ([§11.7.15.5](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#117155-array-creation-expressions)) that includes an initializer.
 *  Attributes ([Attributes](../../spec/attributes.md)).

 An implicit constant expression conversion ([§10.2.11](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/conversions.md#10211-implicit-constant-expression-conversions)) permits a constant expression of type `int` to be converted to `sbyte`, `byte`, `short`, `ushort`, `uint`, or `ulong`, provided the value of the constant expression is within the range of the destination type.